Comparison of quantum state protection against decoherence via weak measurement, a survey: Mathematical concepts

 If we only consider the state evolution of the atom, the amplitude damping process is described by a map from an input state $\rho _{in} $ to an output state $\rho ^{AD} $ \cite{lab41}:

 where the AD Kraus operators are given by

 To consider the AD, there is the mathematical trick of unraveling \cite{lab23}.
-That is, the qubit trajectories through the AD are considered as two parts, the jump one $(A_{1} )$ and no-jump one$(A_{0} )$.
+That is, the qubit trajectories through the AD are considered as two parts, the jump one $(A_{1} )$ and no jump one$(A_{0} )$.
 The state of the system after each part is given as

-As Eq. \eqref{eq11} depicted, the state of the system will jump to state $\rho _{jump} \approx {\lvert 0 \rangle} {\langle 0 \rvert} $ with probability $r\rho _{22} $ and no jump to state $\, \rho _{No\, jump} $ with probability $(1-r)$.
+As Eq. \eqref{eq11} depicted, the state of the system will jump to state $\rho _{jump} \approx {\lvert 0 \rangle} {\langle 0 \rvert} $ with probability $r\rho _{22} $ and no jump to state $\, \rho _{no\, jump} $ with probability $(1-r)$.